-The NATC is an incredible teaching facility, and is the only one of its kind in the UK.
-It has a 650m² purpose-built fish house holding stocks of carp, catfish, tilapia, barramundi and an extensive range of ornamental species.
+The ARCC is an incredible teaching facility, and is the only one of its kind in the UK.
+It has a 650mĀ² purpose-built fish house holding stocks of carp, catfish, tilapia and an extensive range of ornamental species.
 It features a large indoor koi pool, research areas and up-to-date holding systems, many sponsored by industrial partners.

-Marine habitats have been recreated to replicate a range of ecological systems and access to the Institute of Marine Sciences at the University of Portsmouth provides bespoke teaching and learning facilities in local marine environments for our Higher Education students.
+Marine habitats have been recreated to replicate a range of ecological systems, from mangroves to reefs, and access to the Institute of Marine Sciences at the University of Portsmouth provides bespoke teaching and learning facilities in local marine environments for our Higher Education students.

 Supplied by borehole water, the site produces brown trout for restocking local rivers and rainbow trout for the table.
 It is also a research and development facility used by a number of the largest fish food manufacturers in Britain for food trials.
 Much of this work is carried out by the students and helps fund a Year 3 European study tour.

 The Sparsholt Fishery is a one-hectare lake, fed by water from the Salmonid Centre, which holds stocks of carp, roach, rudd, bream, crucian carp, tench and perch.
-Students fish this lake as part of their course or recreationally, on a day or season ticket basis.
+It is an important teaching resource and a great recreational facility which is free for fishery studies students.